Patient education: Infertility treatment with gonadotropins (Beyond the Basics)

 Infertility is defined as a couple's inability to become pregnant within one year of unprotected intercourse.
-In any given year, about 15 percent of couples in North America and Europe who are trying to conceive are infertile.
+In any given year, approximately 15 percent of couples in North America and Europe who are trying to conceive are infertile.

 Gonadotropins are hormones (luteinizing hormone [LH] and follicle-stimulating hormone [FSH]) that can be given in an injection to stimulate a woman's ovaries to produce follicles, which contain an oocyte (egg).
 Women who have not been able to become pregnant with clomiphene (Clomid, Serophene) may be encouraged to try gonadotropins as a next step.

 This topic will review who should consider gonadotropins, how they are given, the side effects of treatment, and other procedures that may be used with gonadotropins to increase the chances of pregnancy.
 The use of clomiphene and the evaluation of infertility are discussed separately.
 (See "Patient education: Ovulation induction with clomiphene (Beyond the Basics)" and "Patient education: Evaluation of the infertile couple (Beyond the Basics)".)

 PREPARING FOR INFERTILITY TREATMENT

 Before any infertility treatment begins, a woman and her partner should undergo an evaluation to determine the best course of treatment.
 This evaluation may include a complete history and physical examination, a semen analysis (for men), blood testing, and other tests depending upon the individual situation.
 (See "Patient education: Evaluation of the infertile couple (Beyond the Basics)".)

 WHAT ARE GONADOTROPINS?

 Gonadotropins are two hormones, luteinizing hormone (LH) and follicle stimulating hormone (FSH), which are normally produced by the pituitary gland.
-These hormones stimulate the ovaries to produce a follicle, which contain an egg (oocyte).
+These hormones stimulate the ovaries to produce a follicle, which contains an egg (oocyte).

-Most gonadotropin preparations used for infertility treatment are created in a laboratory (called recombinant preparations) and must be injected under the skin to be effective.
+Most gonadotropin preparations used for infertility treatment are produced in a laboratory (called recombinant preparations) and must be injected under the skin to be effective.
 For most women, a preparation containing only FSH injections is recommended.
 Women who do not have regular menstrual periods and who have very low levels of LH and FSH require a preparation containing both LH and FSH.

 WHO SHOULD CONSIDER INFERTILITY TREATMENT WITH GONADOTROPINS?